-- Using computational and reasoning skills, demonstrates entry-level skills for accuracy in drawings, and identifies the relationship of features to demonstrate visualization proficiency. - Formulate, design, revise, and construct projects utilizing knowledge of proper construction materials and resources based on design criteria, and be able to defend, explain, and discuss. - Design and generate Architectural and Engineering documents using two-dimensional and three-dimensional CAD programs. - Demonstrate operational competence in using surveying hand tools and equipment. - Demonstrate communication, critical thinking, research, and problem-solving skills. - Illustrate within the design process an understanding of the balance between cultures, community, and the environment.
+- Using computational and reasoning skills, demonstrates entry-level skills for accuracy in drawings and/or maps, and identifies the relationship of features to demonstrate visualization. - Formulate, design, revise, and construct projects utilizing prior knowledge, research, and other resources to defend, explain, and discuss. - Design and generate Architectural documents, Engineering documents and GIS maps using two-dimensional and three-dimensional CAD programs. - Demonstrate operational competence in using surveying hand tools and equipment. - Demonstrate operational competence in using Unmanned Aerial Systems. - Illustrate within the design process an understanding of the balance between cultures.